AI-Hypercomputer/gpu-recipes/training/a3ultra/llama3-1-70b/maxtext-pretraining-gke/README.md

 This recipe has been optimized for and tested with the following configuration:

-- A cluster with 32, 64, 96 or 128 [a3-ultragpu-8g](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a3-ultra-vms) machines.
+- A cluster with 32 or 64 [a3-ultragpu-8g](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a3-ultra-vms) machines.
 - Machine placement in the cluster is configured using a [compact placement policy](https://cloud.google.com/kubernetes-engine/docs/how-to/compact-placement)
 - MaxText docker container
-- FP8 precision training
+- BF16 and FP8 precision training
 - Uses a synthetic pretraining dataset provided by the MaxText framework.
 By default, the job is configured to execute 50 training steps.
 If you want to change the number of training steps, see [Configure and submit a pretraining job](#configure-and-submit-a-pretraining-job).